filecoin-project/filecoin-docs/docs/mine/lotus/split-markets-miners.md

 can be removed because it will no longer be running a Libp2p node, as we explained above.
 ::

-#### 3. Initialising a `markets` service repository
+#### 4. Initialize a `markets` service repository

 1. Create authentication tokens that will be used by the `markets` node to make JSON-RPC calls to the `mining/sealing/proving` node.
-Creating the authentication tokens is an online operation, so your `lotus-miner` should be running with its updated configuration (in case you move its API to a different IP:PORT)

 ```shell
 export APISEALER=`lotus-miner auth api-info --perm=admin`
 export APISECTORINDEX=`lotus-miner auth api-info --perm=admin`
 ```

-2. Initialise the `markets` node.
+2. Initialize the `markets` node.
 This performs a one-time setup of the markets node.
 Part of that setup includes updating the `peer id` in the miner actor by submitting a message on chain.
 This is necessary so that storage and retrieval clients know that this miner's **deal-making** endpoint is now publicly dialable/reachable on a new